 Ressence is a Belgian watchmaking company that has been changing the game of watchmaking since 2010.
 In an industry where tradition and heritage are often considered everything, this desire to launch watchmaking into the 21st century has been widely celebrated.

-The brand name is a combination of renaissance and essence and this attitude of rebirth and revitalisation, and taking watchmaking back to its essential elements, is at the heart of the company’s ethos.
+The brand name is a combination of renaissance and essence and this attitude of rebirth and revitalization, and taking watchmaking back to its essential elements, is at the heart of the company’s ethos.

 Founder Benoît Mintiens wanted to bring some of his own unique Belgian ideals to the Swiss-dominated world of watchmaking.
 He was inspired by the Belgian legend of Antigoon: a giant whose hand was cut off.